gustavorods/2025_2_4_pc_with_wifi_router_cisco_packet_tracer/README.md

 # Configuring Wi-Fi in Cisco Packet Tracer

-**Tagline**: Connecting a computer to a Wi-Fi router in Cisco Packet Tracer
+Connecting a computer to a Wi-Fi router in Cisco Packet Tracer

 ## Description